Teidesat/ADCS-embedded-software/README.md

 ### Circuit configuration

-Using an `Arduino ESP-12E` as the computer board.
-For the comunication between the Arduino and the IMU, the `I2C` protocol is used, but both components should allow for the use of the `SPI` protocol as well.
+Using an `ESP-12E` microcontroller as the board computer.
+For the comunication between the microcontroller and the IMU, the `I2C` protocol is used, but both components should allow for the use of the `SPI` protocol as well.

 ![circuit image](./img/circuit_image.jpg)